 - live theatre

 - participatory workshops

 - an installation

 You will be supported through in-class workshops, supervision meetings, and work-in-progress showings.

-Your final work will be showcased as part of the Department’s Verge Festival at Warwick Arts Centre, after which you will write a critical reflection on your creation process and performance.
+Your final work will be showcased as part of the Department’s Verge Festival at Warwick Arts Centre.

 Further options: Study Abroad and external modules

 Every student has the opportunity to spend a year abroad studying at one of our partner institutions.

 You can extend your period of study from three to four years, with the intercalated year taking place between your second and final year.
 The third year is spent at one of our partner institutions, with students returning for a fourth year to complete their degree.